Budgeting and Expense Management: Key Strategies for Financial Control

 • Each budget period starts from zero, requiring justification for every expense.

-• Ensures efficient allocation but requires extensive analysis.
+• Ensures efficient allocation but requires extensive analysis and justification.

 C. Flexible Budgeting